-Depending on your water filtration system, filtered tap water is just as healthy as bottled water, it will save you a lot of money in the long term, and has much less impact on the environment.
-Choosing between bottled water vs filtered water based on which is healthier can depend on several factors.
+Depending on your water filtration system, filtered tap water can be just as healthy as bottled water.
+Filtered water will save you a lot of money in the long term and has less impact on the environment.
+Choosing between bottled water vs filtered water based on which is best to drink can depend on several factors.
 For instance, the water source.

 Know the Water Source